 In the end, it's all about the love.
 When we find ourselves alone in the dark night, grappling with the difficulties and complexities of our seemingly insignificant little lives, the answers lie in a "common bond" that perfuses every cell of our bodies, every person we meet, and every star in the sky.

-At 1:00 this morning, I found myself scribbling the following prayer, and before the ink was dry I knew that if I'll only memorize it and hold it close to my heart, it will be my reliable guide in every decision and every action for the next 50 years of my life (which would cover me to the age of 109).
+At 1:00 one morning, I found myself scribbling the following prayer, and before the ink was dry I knew that if I'll only memorize it and hold it close to my heart, it will be my reliable guide in every decision and every action for the next 50 years of my life (which would cover me to the age of 116).
 It goes like this:

 May I see the world through Your eyes.
 May I speak with Your voice.
 May I listen with Your ears.
 May I touch and work with Your hands.
 May I feel and love with Your heart.

 I'm not a particularly religious or spiritual person, but the older I get, the less confidence I have in my own wisdom.
 I find that those around me are equally lost, and that they look to me for a strength, a vision, and a discipline that I do not possess.
 Failing that, I have no choice but to look to a "Higher Power" for guidance, lest all be lost.